iftekhariasif/iftekhariasif/README.md

 ### :technologist: ABOUT ME

 <p align="justify">
-An aspiring polyglot tech professional, a self-taught coding enthusiast, and a keen follower of cutting-edge technologies like Blockchain, AI, and ML.
+An aspiring tech professional, a self-taught coding enthusiast with a passion for cutting-edge technologies like AI, Cloud, Web3 & Blockchain.
 Using my technical and leadership expertise, I am committed to changing innovative ideas into scalable tech products.
-Apart from my professional life, I have a great passion for traveling, delicious food, and music.
+Apart from my professional life, I have a great passion for traveling, workout, and music.
 </p>

 ---